NetApp/eseries-perf-analyzer/README.md

 While we do encourage variations, improvements, and additions, these are definitely something we can't support.
 While you may enter an issue and/or ask for help, we can't guarantee that we can, or will try to fix your deployment and may ask you to revert to a known good configuration.

+### I get prompted each time I run the startup script!

+You may add the --quiet or -q option to keep from being prompted each time you run the script.
+This will automatically choose 'yes' when prompted.